babel/website/website/versioned_docs/version-7.7.0/preset-typescript.md

 ### `isTSX`

-`boolean`, defaults to `false`
+`boolean`, defaults to `false`.

 Forcibly enables `jsx` parsing.
 Otherwise angle brackets will be treated as typescript's legacy type assertion `var foo = <string>bar;`.
-Also, `isTSX: true` requires `allExtensions: true`.
+Also, `isTSX: true` requires `allExtensions: true`

 ### `jsxPragma`

-`string`, defaults to `React`
+`string`, defaults to `React`.

 Replace the function used when compiling JSX expressions.

-This is so that we know that the import is not a type import, and should not be removed.
+This is so that we know that the import is not a type import, and should not be removed

 ### `allExtensions`

-`boolean`, defaults to `false`
+`boolean`, defaults to `false`.

-Indicates that every file should be parsed as TS or TSX (depending on the `isTSX` option).
+Indicates that every file should be parsed as TS or TSX (depending on the isTSX option)

 ### `allowNamespaces`